ketty48/ketty48/README.md

 🔭 I’m a Software Developer proficient in backend development using Node.js, Express.js, PHP, MongoDB, and MySQL.

-🌱 I’m currently a student at ULK (Kigali Independent University) in Computer Science.
+🌱 Bachelor's degree in Computer Science.

 👯 I’m open to opportunities.